Connect to the Local Fireware Web UI from a Remote Location

 Applies To: Cloud-managed Fireboxes

 WatchGuard Cloud enables you to manage a cloud-managed Firebox configuration from any remote location.
 You cannot manage the Firebox configuration from the local Fireware Web UI on a cloud-managed Firebox.
-You can use Fireware Web UI to troubleshoot the connection to WatchGuard Cloud, download a diagnostic log file, and to upgrade Fireware.
+You can use local Fireware Web UI to troubleshoot the connection to WatchGuard Cloud, download a diagnostic log file, and to upgrade Fireware.

 The default WatchGuard Web UI system policy allows connections to Fireware Web UI on TCP port 8080 from internal networks that have the Web UI Access option enabled in the network settings.
 By default, the WatchGuard Web UI system policy does not allow connections to Fireware Web UI from external networks.
 Because this is a system policy, you cannot edit it.